K8Studio/K8studio/README.md

 ### 💻 SSH & Logs
 Directly access logs or SSH into pods and nodes with a built-in terminal.
 No need for external tools or remembering IPs and commands.

-### 📤 Export & Documentation
-Export individual resources as YAML, dump full cluster configurations by namespace, or generate visual diagrams as **SVG** or **HTML**—ideal for audits, documentation, or collaboration.

 ---

 ## 💬 Join the K8Studio Community